 The VBA TAN function is listed under the math category of VBA functions.
 When you use it in a VBA code, it calculates the tangent of a supplied angle.
 You can learn more about tangent from here.
-You just need to specify the angel and it will calculate the tangent.
+You just need to specify the angle and it will calculate the tangent.

-- Number: The number to specify the angel for which you want to get the tangent.
+- Number: The number to specify the angle for which you want to get the tangent.

-To practically understand how to use VBA TAN function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA TAN function, you need to go through the below example where we have written a vba code by using it:

 Range("B1").Value = Tan(Range("A1"))

-In the above code, we have used the TAN to get the tangent of the angle that we have in cell A1 (1.46) and it has returned 8.726459 in the result.
+In the above code, we have used the TAN to get the tangent of the angle that we have in cell A1 (1.46) and it returned 8.726459 in the result.

 - You can multiply the result returned by the TAN with pi/180 to convert it into a radian and 180/pi to convert it into degrees.